jul1ans/Battleship/README.md

 Run unit and integration tests
 `npm run test`

+## Debug mode

+Inside [main.ts](src/main.ts) you can set the config "debug" to true.
+This allows you to see the ships for testing purpose.

 ## Architecture

 This implementation is based on a simple MVC architecture pattern.